ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * `-submit`: validates and submits the files defined in the manifest file.
 * `-test`: use Webin test service instead of the production service.

-Please see [documents from ENA](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options) for more detail regarding the command line options of Webin-CLI.
+*Adapted from [documents by ENA](https://nbisweden.github.io/module-repository) that also provide more detail regarding the command line options of Webin-CLI* <!-- Yvonne/Parul, please check this ref-->

 You will use the `-validate` and `-test` options to complete a validation to the test server.
 When doing this, use `$WORKSHOP\data\sequences` folder as the input directory, and `$WORKSHOP\01-route\sequences` as the output directory.
 Input the appropriate command from below into your command prompt window.
 Remember to replace both `Webin-XXX` and `myPassword`, with your own account credentials: